Canon 100D vs Panasonic FZ1000 II

 Review summary: Canon 100D vs Panasonic FZ1000 II

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Panasonic FZ1000 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D:

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.